 Python VersionReleased DatePython 0.9Feb 1991Python 1.0Jan 1994Python 2.0Oct 2000Python 3.0Dec 2008Python 2.7Jul 2010Python 3.7Jun 2018Python 3.7.4July 8, 2019

 1. Python is simple and powerful

-Since its beginning python inventors focused on simple and readable, English like code.
-At the same time a vast set of libraries and ever growing python community, makes python a powerful programming language.
+Since its beginning python inventors focused on simple and readable, English-like code.
+At the same time, a vast set of libraries and an ever-growing python community make python a powerful programming language.

 2. Python is interactive

 Like any other language, we can give code instructions to python for data input, processing, and output.
 Python uses *.py file as normal mode and also features an interactive mode with '>>>' symbol for quick code interpretation.

 Due to its line-by-line interpretation of code, it is also known as an interpreted language.
 Python also offers dynamic typing like other interpreted languages.
 Python first code is first compiled to *.pyc which is then interpreted by Python Virtual Machine (PVM).

 Python offers class structures and object-oriented benefits like Inheritance, Overriding, Overloading, etc. Python code need not be written with classes always but python is object-oriented since the beginning.